Core API¶

 Undo the last move.

-- is_finished: If True, switches turn back.
-Set to False during
+is_finished (bool) – If True, switches turn back.
+Set to False during internal move generation.

 - Returns: